We are often asked just why do we take CBD sublingually (under the tongue)?

 But the “medical” answer is that absorption by your body is far more controlled in solid pill form.
 With sublingual delivery, you may accidentally swallow some, leading to a somewhat erratic absorption rate.
 In medication, “dosage” is typically very important (that goes without saying, really).
 And with a solid pill, there’s little to no question in terms of how much is in the pill, and how much is meant to be absorbed.

 This is why we suggest you hold the oil under the tongue 60 seconds before swallowing.
-In truth the longer you can hold it there the better the absorption will be.
+Truth be known, the longer you can hold it there the better the absorption will be.

 Next time you take a dose of Spirit of Hemp, experiment and let us know if you feel the difference when you resist an early swallow and simply hold the CBD under your tongue.
-We would love to hear your personal results, which you can post in the reviews section, community section or on our facebook page.
+We would love to hear your personal results, which you can post in our thriving facebook community now!

-We at Spirit of Hemp believe the sublingual administration is the most effective way to enjoy this wonderful gift from nature.
+We at Spirit of Hemp believe that sublingual administration is the most effective way to enjoy this wonderful gift from nature.